Proving membership in LLM pretraining data via data watermarks: Related work

 Many membership inference works cannot be directly applied to LLMs, as they train a distribution of models with slightly different training sets \cite{ DBLP:conf/sp/ShokriSSS17, DBLP:conf/sp/CarliniCN0TT22}.
 This would be impractical for LLMs, as training even one such model is computationally expensive and the datasets are often proprietary \cite{NEURIPS2020_gpt3}. \citet{carlini-extracting-2021} performs membership inference on LLMs by comparing to another canonical language model, which sidesteps training costs but offers no statistical guarantees.
 Since we assume that the data is randomly perturbed beforehand, we know that a clean model should only recognize these perturbations at levels of random chance and do not need a canonical model.

 \paragraph{Memorization.} The ability of LLMs to memorize its training data is key to any membership inference.
 LLMs are known to memorize some of their training data \cite{DBLP:journals/corr/zhang-counterfactual-2023}, and two factors are well-studied relating to an LLMs ability to memorize: the number of times a piece of data is duplicated in the training data \cite[more duplications implies better completion rates;][]{DBLP:conf/icml/KandpalWR22}, and size of the model \cite[larger models implies better completion;][]{DBLP:conf/nips/TirumalaMZA22}.
-Our work explores how these key properties subsequently affect the strength of data watermarks.
+Our work applies these key properties of memorization to detect membership with statistical guarantees, and explores how these properties affect the strength of data watermarks.